Y4tacker/Web-Security/README.md

 # Web-Security
-A repository to record my usual studies
+A repository to record my usual studies.

+Something I learned from CTF, if you want to come to learn frontier technology, go around.

 So Please ignore my poor English